 Tiedown & Breakaway Ropes

-Tie-down roping was another way for ranch hands to catch calves for branding and doctoring.
-As calves aren't as big as steers, it is a single person event in rodeo.
-The rider will chase and lasso the calf around its neck.
-After, the rider must dismount off of their horse and run towards the calf.
-They have to throw the calf on the ground and tie 3 of its legs together in the shortest amount of time.
+Tie-down roping is another way for working ranchers to catch calves for branding and doctoring, but while working alone.
+Calf roping, however, is a solo event in rodeo.
+The rider chases and lassos the calf around its neck.
+After the calf is caught, the rider must dismount their horse and run down the rope towards the calf.
+They then lift the calf off the ground and onto it's side, tie three legs together with piggin string and stop the clock once they throw their hands in the air.
+The fastest time wins.